Stephen V. Harkness: Career

 At age twenty-one, after finishing his apprenticeship as a harness maker, Stephen Harkness moved to Bellevue, Ohio with his paternal uncle Lamon G. Harkness.
 Stephen worked for a time in harness making but in 1855, he set up a distillery in Monroeville, Ohio and it became successful.

 In 1864, Stephen Harkness formed a partnership with William Halsey Doan (grandson of one of the original settlers of Cleveland, Ohio) to provide crude oil to refineries.
 He became quite wealthy through the profits from this industry.

 Stephen sold his Monroeville businesses in 1866 and moved to Millionaires Row in Cleveland.
 There he organized The Euclid Avenue National Bank and was president of Belt Mining Company.

 Oil business

 Harkness invested heavily with his younger stepbrother Henry Flagler and John D. Rockefeller in Rockefeller, Andrews & Flagler, the corporate forerunner to Standard Oil.
-Harkness became its second largest shareholder; the company's success made him enormously wealthy.
+Harkness became its second largest shareholder.
 Although Harkness was a silent partner, he was a member of Standard Oil's Board of Directors until his death in 1888.